czarina-ds/Capstone-Proposal/README.md

 # Capstone Project Proposals

 ## Proposal 0
-Using [Fashion Product Dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset), I want to predict the category of the products by combining NLP analysis on product description with CNN on the images.
+Using [Fashion Product Dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset), I want to predict the category of the products by combining CNN modeling on the images with NLP analysis on product descriptions.
 I also think of timeseries forecasting given the season and year variables predicting price of the products.
 Lastly, implementing a recommender system based on the product's similarity.

 The Data: A total of 44,446 products with multiple category labels, text descriptions, and images.